Dnyaneshwar Agashe: Career in cricket: 1955–1968

-Career in business and cricket administration: 1969–2006
+Early career in business: 1966–1978

 Agashe's father had founded the Brihan Maharashtra Sugar Syndicate in 1934.
 After his father's death in 1956, the syndicate was headed by S. L. Limaye as chairman of the board of directors of the company from 1959 till 1990, while K. V. Champhekar took over as managing director of the company from 1957 to 1962, followed by G. S. Valimbe from 1963 to 1969, with Agashe joining the board of directors for the company in 1966, and launching new branches of the factory near Akluj.

+In 1967, he was one of many public figures who had their astrological charts published by the Phal Jyotish Abhyas Mandal.
 He also joined the Maharashtra Cricket Association in 1969.

-Beginning in 1969, Agashe founded the Suvarna Sahakari Bank in Pune for the banking purposes of mainly middle-class families.
-In July 1970, Agashe and his brother became joint managing directos of the Brihan Maharashtra Sugar Syndicate.
+On 22 September 1969, Agashe founded the Suvarna Sahakari Bank in Pune for the banking purposes of mainly middle-class families, and further published D. G. Kulkarni's historical fiction novel that same year.
+He was further credited as the printer of research memoirs on hydraulics from the Central Water and Power Research Station in Pune, that same year.

 Beginning in the 1970s, under Agashe and his brother, the syndicate manufactured liquor in Shreepur, Maharashtra, specialising in whisky production under its several flagship brands.
+In July 1970, Agashe and his brother became joint managing directors of the Brihan Maharashtra Sugar Syndicate.
+That same year, he was credited as the publisher and printer of V. H. Vadekar collection of short stories, and further established a newspaper called Rajas which had a monthly print circulation.

 During the Maharashtra drought of 1972, Agashe and his brother lent their water stream on their Mangdari estate to the Bhor district for the construction of a tap water system for the village.
 In 1973, Agashe and his brother donated an exhibit named after their father to the Raja Dinkar Kelkar Museum.
-In 1977, Agashe and his brother aided Shivrampant Damle in founding the Chandrashekhar Agashe College of Physical Education in honour of their father.
-In 1978, Agashe became the sole managing director of the Brihan Maharashtra Sugar Syndicate upon his brother's retirement from the office.
+In 1974, he published Chintamani Tryambak Khanolkar's character sketch writings.
+In 1977, Agashe and his brother aided Shivrampant Damle in founding the Chandrashekhar Agashe College of Physical Education in honour of their father, and was elected the vice president of the Deccan Sugar Factory Association that same year.